RodionShyshkin/DirectoryAccessChecker/README.md

 You can use DirectoryAccessChecker with any of MacOS/Linux/Windows platform due to the absence of system calls in the source code.
 Sounds good, right? :)

+## Exit codes

+Here is the list of possible values program can return and their meanings:

+* Code 0 - Program was runned successfully without any errors;
+* Code 1 - Entered path to a directory is not absolute;
+* Code 2 - There are not any directory by entered path;
+* Code 3 - There are no permission to write in directory;
+* Code 4 - The directory is already locked by another program instance.